guidosalustri/guidosalustri.github.io/_pages/essom.md

   <img src="../assets/images/img_6760.jpg" width="40%" style="border:3px solid grey; margin:5px;">
 </p>
 ---

+In Essom, players need to search and retrieve hidden tokens called Sils.
+Sils are hidden (by players) under other pieces called Tsoas.
+A Tsoa with a Sil inside is called a Tsoa-Sil.
+To retrieve a Sil, a Tsoa-Sil needs to be forced into a cell with a hole.
+The game blends tactical depth with casual play.
+The hidden Sils not only adds uncertainty to the game, it also allows players to rely on bluffing as a tactic, an element that is rarely seen in abstract games.

+Essom won <a href="https://game.speldesign.uu.se/projects/analog-games/essom/" target="_blank" rel="noopener noreferrer">Best Game Design</a> at the Gotland Game Conference 2025 and received funding to attend Spiel Essen 2025.
+Although I strongly recommend experiencing the game in its analog form, a <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3546913194" target="_blank" rel="noopener noreferrer" title="Visit Steam">Steam Workshop</a> on Tabletop Simulator is also available.

+<iframe src="https://drive.google.com/file/d/1grMPTFva3qjMSKzPUWEm8MeUwoDNK63h/preview" width="640" height="720" style="border:3px solid grey;" allow="autoplay" style="margin:20px 0 30px 0;"></iframe>

+The name Essom comes from the recalling of a word I heard once, which was surely not close enough to the word Essom.
+I forget the language, how it was spelled, and how the word sounded; just its meaning stayed with me.
+This un-remembered word was used to name the place where all lost things go, and this is the meaning the new chimera, Essom, has.
+I guess at this point, the real one is probably at the real Essom, right next to my car keys.

 For some, the board under the board could be Essom: that shadow that is cast by the real board, and where small Sils fall when Tsoas are pushed to holes.
 For others, Essom could be the area under the Tsoas, where Sils are hidden.
 Both views are valid, players search for Sils, but they also keep them hidden: in Essom both sides are experienced at the same time.